lianghu83/NHTS-charging-behavior/README.md

 # NHTS-charging-behavior
-This project uses 2017 National Household Transportation Survey (NHTS) data to build a electric vehicle use scenario, and analyzes drivers' charging behavior.
+This project uses 2017 National Household Transportation Survey (NHTS) data to build an electric vehicle use scenario, and analyzes drivers' charging behavior.